yaningchang/Chang_Taylor_Rastle_Monaghan_AWL_Paper_for_CP/Simulation2/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Simulation 2 folder contains the files for training and testing the artificial word leanring and english reading model.
+The compiled versions are bulit using Mac terminal, with the Mikenet libraries installed.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Model: